Effect of chemical disorder on the magnetic anisotropy in L$1_0$ FeNi from first principles calculations: Summary and Conclusions

 In summary, we have investigated the effect of chemical disorder on the MAE in L$1_0$-ordered FeNi using first principles DFT calculations.
 Our calculations clearly show that the perfectly ordered equiatomic configuration is not the one with the highest MAE in this system.
 By analyzing the local OMA in a number of configurations with reduced chemical order, we were able to identify an apparently favorable 1NN environment, which then allowed us to design an optimized configuration with 62.5\,\% Fe content and a MAE nearly twice that of the fully ordered case.

 However, further analysis using SOAP as descriptor for the local atomic environment, indicates that a purely local model might not be applicable for the MAE in FeNi, and thus developing a detailed understanding of how the MAE depends on the specific distribution of Fe and Ni atoms is rather challenging.
+We note that it might still be possible, though, that the use of a different descriptor, or a different similarity measure for the chemical environment, could reveal a clearer correlation betwen OMA and local environment, compared to the SOAP analysis presented here.

-Nevertheless, our identification of the favorable environment implies that an increase of the MAE in partially ordered FeNi might be possible by inserting additional Fe atoms into the nominal Ni planes of the L$1_0$ structure.
+In any case, our identification of the favorable environment implies that an increase of the MAE in partially ordered FeNi might be possible by inserting additional Fe atoms into the nominal Ni planes of the L$1_0$ structure.
 Indeed, our corresponding DFT calculations confirm an increase of the MAE by nearly 25\,\% compared to the fully ordered case for an Fe content of 0.625.
+We note that our analysis presented in Fig.~\ref{img:OMA_hist_75} and also in our previous work, Ref.~\onlinecite{Izardar_2020}, indicates that the dominant contribution to the total OMA, and probably also to the MAE, stems from the Fe atoms.
+It therefore appears that incorporating more Fe atoms into the system can potentially increase the MAE as long as the degree of chemical order can be kept sufficiently high.
 Thus, our results suggest a realistic route for optimizing the MAE in L$1_0$ FeNi using, e.g., layer-by-layer growth methods that allow to incorporate excess Fe atoms while keeping the degree of order as high as possible.